forestgrape/coronavirus/1_biological/hypotheses_nidovirales.md

 * Knowing the habitat can help to adequately prevent additional jumps.
 * observing the natural habitat can provide knowledge and ideas to develop medications and treatments.

-### Hypotheses
+### The Natural Hosts of SARS-like
 Sketching hypotheses about the habitat of SARS-like including pieces of evidence. [a more in depth exploration and explanation is in work: [Hypotheses about Nidovirales]]
-Summaries of references, that base and inspire this findings, are on the page [Hypotheses about Nidovirales](./ideas_to_explore/hypotheses_nidovirales.md#summarized-references)
+Many references that base and inspire this findings, are [summarized](./hypotheses_nidovirales.md#summarized-references).

 1. The virus strains closely related to SARS-CoV-2 and including those using the ACE 2 receptor are endemic to the region around northern Yunnan.
 Evidence:
     * Bats containing SARS-like viruses using the ACE 2 receptor are found in northern Yunnan and only in this region.